unpc2026/diaryasprogrammer/README.md

 # 🔍 Conceptual Clarification Protocol

-After completing a conceptual unit, pause before proceeding to any understanding check or the next conceptual unit.
+After completing a conceptual unit, provide an opportunity for clarification before proceeding to an understanding check or the next conceptual unit.
+The depth and duration of clarification should be proportionate to the complexity, ambiguity, and likely difficulty of the concept.

 Invite me to identify anything that remains unclear, ambiguous, confusing, semantically imprecise, internally inconsistent, or difficult to interpret.